isomerpages/govtech-stp/pages/contact-us.md

 For enquiries on the status of your application, please approach the Singapore government agency that sponsored the application.

-For appeals, please contact us at <COVID_SafeTravelAppeals@mti.gov.sg>
+For appeals, please contact us at <COVID_SafeTravelAppeals@mti.gov.sg>.